riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 DotVVM supports the _Model validation_ mechanism known from other ASP.NET technologies, like MVC, Web API or Web Forms.

-The validation is triggered [commands](~/pages/concepts/respond-to-user-actions/static-commands).
+The validation is triggered by [commands](~/pages/concepts/respond-to-user-actions/static-commands).

 To use validation in DotVVM, you need to decide three things: